cjudkins/zmk-config/readme.md

 ### Adjust Layer (Layer 4)

-The Adjust layer provides access to editing keys Return, Backspace, Delete, Tab, as well as common mod combinations (e.g. `⌥ Option` + `⌫ Backspace` to delete a full word).
+The Adjust layer provides access to editing keys Return, Backspace, Delete, Tab, as well as common mod combinations (e.g. `⌥Option` + `⌫Backspace` to delete a full word).
 Sticky mods as always on the left side.

 Convenience shortcuts for OS-features include Spotlight, Force Quit, Screen Lock, media controls, and the Emoji picker